jecki/ts2python/docs/Mapping.rst

 Type Mapping Explained
 ======================

-The following explains, how ``ts2python`` maps Typescript-types, in particular, `Typescript interfaces`_, to Python types, in particular, `TypedDicts`_.
+The following explains, how ``ts2python`` maps Typescript-types and in particular `Typescript-interfaces`_, to Python types, in particular, `TypedDicts`_.
 The mapping is, so far, rich enough to cover all interfaces from the `Language Server Protocol`_.